Back in 2021, Duolingo introduced legendary levels — the ultimate test of how well you know a skill.

 How many Legendary Levels are there?

-This will depend entirely on your target language, as each course on Duolingo has a different number of skills.
+This depends entirely on your language course, as each course on Duolingo has a different number of units and levels.

-If you’re working through the French tree, for instance, then you’ll have absolutely LOADS of purple crowns to collect.
-This is because French is one of the most popular languages on Duolingo, and therefore has a lot of skills in its tree.
+If you’re working through the French path, for instance, then you’ll have absolutely LOADS of legendary challenges to complete.
+This is because French is one of the most popular languages on Duolingo, and therefore has the most packs, units and levels.

 RELATED: The Complete List Of EVERY Duolingo Language